sbmlteam/sbml-test-suite/cases/syntactic/README.md

 Each folder is named after the validation rule that it tests.
 Validation rules that appear in [SBML core specifications](http://sbml.org/Documents/Specifications) (starting from SBML Level 2 Version 2) are simply labeled with the number of the validation rule.
 Validation messages that are not in the SBML core specification, but are used by libSBML have the numbers in the 80000-99999 range.
 Those in the 80000-89999 range are warnings, and those in the 90000-99999 range are errors.

-Validation rules from package specifications are given name and number combinations that come from each specification: `comp-xxxxx` rules come from the Hierarchical Model Composition package, `fbc-xxxxx` rules come from the Flux Balance Constraints package, `layout-xxxxx` rules come from the Layout package, and `qual-xxxxx` rules come from the Qualitative Models package.
+Validation rules from package specifications are given name and number combinations that come from each specification: `comp-xxxxx` rules come from the Hierarchical Model Composition package, `fbc-xxxxx` rules come from the Flux Balance Constraints package, `groups-xxxxx` rules come from the Groups package, `layout-xxxxx` rules come from the Layout package, and `qual-xxxxx` rules come from the Qualitative Models package.

 Interpretation of file names